openaustralia/planningalerts/doc/principles.md

 * Use consistent and simple language.
 * Do things to reduce government as an information gatekeeper.
 Reduce government's 'bad' power so they user more 'good' power.
+* Maintainability is crucial.
+This project should last and evolve long into the future.